 - Retirement Assets

-If you signed a pre-nuptial agreement prior to your marriage, our New Jersey divorce attorneys will review it in detail and discuss with you the impact that this will have on the resolution of your divorce matter.
-For example a family lawyer who generally does not handle complex divorce matters may not completely understand ERISA rules as it relates to pre-nuptial agreements.
+If you signed a pre-nuptial agreement prior to your marriage, you will have questions about what happens in your divorce and how your prenup will affect asset division.
+After listening to your situation and your objectives, our divorce attorneys will review you prenup in detail and discuss with you the impact that this will have on the resolution of your divorce matter.
+When choosing legal representation, consider choosing an attorney whose practice is exclusively devoted to divorce and family law, with experience in high net worth divorce, rather than a general practice lawyer.
+Consider the implications, for example. of working with a lawyer who generally does not handle complex divorce matters may not completely understand ERISA rules as it relates to pre-nuptial agreements.
 Our divorce lawyers know that a pre-nuptial agreement may not override the distribution of an ERISA (Employee Retirement Income Security Act) plan.
 This means that even if you waived your rights to your spouse’s employer-sponsored retirement plan as part of the pre-nuptial agreement prior to marriage, you may still be entitled to a spousal percentage share interest of that very retirement plan.
 However, if you signed an ERISA form waiving your right to future retirement benefits once the marriage occurs, then this issue is a moot point.
 This example highlights the need to ensure that your divorce lawyer is extremely well-versed in the law, exclusively practices New Jersey family law and regularly handles complex divorce matters.

 Real estate is often one of the largest assets in a marital estate.
 Whether your real estate holdings are comprised of a marital home, vacation home, commercial property and/or investment property, you will need to determine what portion of the property is subject to equitable distribution and what portion, if any, is exempt from the division of assets.
 Relevant factors involved in the distribution of these assets can include, but are not limited to the date of the marriage, date of purchase, down payment amount, and source of the payments.
 For instance, if you acquired the property (or money to pay for the property) by means of an inheritance, gift or bequest, then your percentage share interest in the real estate could be impacted.